Click the buttons below to jump to each section:

 When it comes to how to introduce cats and dogs, remember these key points:

-- Make sure everyone stays calm before you move on to the next challenge, and
+- Make sure both pets are completely calm before you move on to the next challenge.

-Many cats and dogs can become good friends in time, and the sooner you get started, the sooner they’ll be able to enjoy each other’s company.
+Many cats and dogs can become good friends in time.
+The sooner you get started, the sooner they’ll be able to enjoy each other’s company!